 A single write can be buffered in the 1-deep write buffer of the upstream side.
-When the transaction is marked as bufferable, and there is a transfer already pending in the latch, the write buffer can store the incoming write and respond back to the slave with a ready response.
-In case an error occurs an active high level interrupt is generated on the slow clock as an error signal towards the initiator of the transfer.
+When a non-exclusive write transfer is marked as bufferable, and there is a transfer already pending in the latch, the write buffer can store the incoming write and respond back to the slave with a ready response.
+Due to the nature of buffering, it is possible that an error response only occurs after the data phase of the write transfer, in which case an active high level interrupt is generated on the slow clock as an error signal towards the initiator of the transfer.